 From the first time I visited St Peter and St Paul School, I was drawn to the nurturing community feel, and inclusive ethos, where every child is valued and given the opportunity to thrive.
 In my role as governor, I will provide whatever support I can to ensure clarity of vision and strategic direction as the school expands.
 I am personally invested in the school continuing to provide a safe, happy environment where children are not only given a great education but also encouraged to be considerate and thoughtful citizens, both in our community and the wider world.

 Adam Robinson- Foundation (PCC) Governor 23.09.2021-22.09.2025

-I was previously a governor at a Surrey Junior school for 7 years.
-Two of which I held the position of Chair of Governors.
-I have worked in education since 2013 and I am also a Governance Manager for a Multi Academy Trust.
+I have worked for St Peter & St Paul Church Primary as their clerk since 2019 and was previously a governor at a Surrey Junior school for 7 years.
+I held several roles within a governing body over those years such as Chair and Safeguarding governor.
+I have over 10 years' worth of experience in education and my full-time role is as a Governance Manager for a Multi Academy Trust.